Progesterone – The Almost Forgotten Hormone

 Lowered Progesterone Levels

-For women, from the time menses begins until menopause, levels of estrogen and progesterone ebb and flow in a manner which promotes reproduction.
-At about age 35 to 40, women reach the time of premenopause, which is when their levels of progesterone and estrogen begin to reduce.
+From the time menses begins until menopause, levels of estrogen and progesterone in women ebb and flow to promote reproduction.
+At about age 35 to 40, women reach the time of perimenopause.
+This is when their levels of progesterone and estrogen begin to reduce.

-During this time through age 50, there is a 35% drop in estrogen, but a 75% reduction in progesterone occurring simultaneously.
-This is normal, and does create many pre-menopausal symptoms that we accept as part of the aging process.
+During this time until about age 50, there is a 35% drop in estrogen, but a 75% reduction in progesterone happening at the same time.
+This normal process creates the perimenopausal symptoms accepted as part of the aging process.

-Many premenopausal women in their mid to late thirties, as well as many women in the menopausal stage are overloaded with estrogen.
+Premenopausal women and many women in menopausal are overloaded with estrogen.
 At the same time they are suffering from progesterone deficiency because of the severe drop in physiological production during this period.
-There is then insufficient progesterone to counteract the amount of estrogen in our body.
-It is most noticeable among perimenopausal women who do not ovulate, which is quite common.
-You may have a fairly normal cycle, but no egg is released and very little progesterone is produced.
+This results in an inability to counteract the amount of estrogen in the body.
+It is most noticeable among perimenopausal women who do not ovulate.
+A common occurrence, a woman may appear to have a fairly normal cycle, but no egg is released and very little progesterone is produced.

 Importance of Progesterone

-Progesterone can help prevent estrogen from becoming harmful to our health among other protective factors.
-Therefore, supplementing with a natural progesterone cream, such as Progesta-Care or Progesta-Care for Men, can help correct hormonal imbalances that cause symptoms associated with estrogen dominance.
+Progesterone can help prevent estrogen from affecting health among other protective factors.
+Therefore, supplementing with a natural progesterone cream, such as Progesta-Care or Progesta-Care for Men, can help.
+It may correct hormonal imbalances that cause symptoms associated with estrogen dominance.*

 Progesterone is also the primary hormone of fertility and pregnancy.
-It is essential to the survival of the fertilized egg, the embryo, and the fetus.
+It’s essential to the survival of the fertilized egg, the embryo, and the fetus.
 In pregnancy, it prevents the shedding of the uterine lining, as a drop in progesterone can result in a miscarriage.

 Natural progesterone helps to counterbalance the negative effects of estrogen.
 When there is not enough progesterone to counterbalance estrogen, one may begin to have symptoms of estrogen dominance.
-Common symptoms include PMS, heavy or irregular periods, irritability, weight gain, anxiety, hair loss, low libido, fibrocystic breasts, endometriosis, and uterine fibroids, to name a few.
+Common symptoms may include PMS, heavy or irregular periods, irritability, weight gain, anxiety, hair loss, low libido, fibrocystic breasts, endometriosis, and uterine fibroids.
 Men can also experience symptoms related to to estrogen dominance.

 Symptoms of Progesterone Deficiency in Women and Men